PowerShellEmpire/PowerTools/PowerUp/README.md

 ## Service Abuse:
-    Invoke-ServiceUserAdd           -   modifies a modifiable service to create a user and add it to the local administrators Write-UserAddServiceBinary      -   writes out a patched C# service binary that adds a local administrative user Write-ServiceEXE                -   replaces a service binary with one that adds a local administrator user Restore-ServiceEXE              -   restores a replaced service binary with the original executable
+    Invoke-ServiceUserAdd           -   modifies a modifiable service to create a user and add it to the local administrators Write-UserAddServiceBinary      -   writes out a patched C# service binary that adds a local administrative user Write-CMDServiceBinary          -   writes out a patched C# binary that executes a custom command Write-ServiceEXE                -   replaces a service binary with one that adds a local administrator user Write-ServiceEXECMD             -   replaces a service binary with one that executes a custom command Restore-ServiceEXE              -   restores a replaced service binary with the original executable

 ## DLL Hijacking: